Shriners Open exec to benefit from observing as Tour begins

 Executive Director Patrick Lindsay won’t care as much about the leaderboards as how these early PGA Tour events are being run in the middle of a global pandemic.

-Plenty of golf fans will be watching when the PGA Tour returns to tournament play next month, but there may be nobody in Las Vegas paying closer attention than Patrick Lindsay.
+When the PGA Tour returns to tournament play next month, nobody in Las Vegas will be paying closer attention than Patrick Lindsey.

-Lindsay and his team have the luxury of watching four months of play and 19 tournaments unfold before the Las Vegas event rolls around Oct.
-5-11 at TPC Summerlin.
+Lindsey and his team have the luxury of watching four months of play and 19 tournaments unfold before the Las Vegas event rolls around Oct.
+5 to 11 at TPC Summerlin.
 That time will be spent communicating and learning from PGA Tour officials, other tournament directors and local government and medical experts.

 “We know it’s going to be a different event this year.
-It would be shortsighted of us to think otherwise,” said Lindsay, who is running the tournament for the sixth year.
+It would be shortsighted of us to think otherwise,” said Lindsey, who is running the tournament for the sixth year.

 “We have to make sure everybody feels comfortable,” he said.